-Students must register at the Student Services Office in order to take the MS degree comprehensive exam.
-Sign-up sheets will be posted six weeks in advance of the next scheduled examination.
+Students must register online in order to take the MS final exam.
+Online registration opens six weeks prior to the mid-point deadline of the semester.

 Students will also be required to complete an Exit Survey during the semester in which they intend to graduate.